Signs Your Toilet Is Leaking Glen Ellyn, IL

 - Reinstall Your Toilet – Make sure the toilet is in the right position and begin using your body weight to push it into the wax ring to create the new seal.
 Screw the tee bolts into place (do not overtighten), keeping in mind that the toilet must be centered and leveled properly.
 Reconnect your water line, turn the valve back on, and give it a flush.
 Closely inspect your toilet to see if any water leaks from the new seal.

-A toilet leak can cause mold to grow and water bills to increase, so any leak should be addressed immediately.
+If your toilet is leaking it can cause mold to grow and water bills to increase, so any leak should be addressed immediately.
 If you want your toilet repairs to be done as perfect as possible, make sure you call the professionals at Ferrari Plumbing to perform the repair for you.